arincdemir/leetcode_solutions/README.md

 ### 901. Online Stock Span
 The naive approach to search backwards each time is too slow.
 So next to each price, I store the closest point that price was exceeded.
 After that we move from pointer to pointer, until we reach a point where the price is larger than the target.
 This way we skip looking at each price.

-### 1104.
-Path In Zigzag Labelled Binary Tree
-The way I did it is to first imagine the tree as a normally labeled one.
-In that case you can find the parent of `a` as `a // 2`.
-I calculated the roots of the `label` using that fact, and then went over the odd indexed ones to set them right using `x = 3 * pow(2,i) - x - 1`.

 ### 1138.
 Alphabet Board Path
 The first intuition is to do a bfs on a connected graph.
 However, since we know where each letter is on the table, we can store the locations in a hashmap.
 Then we can easily calculate our movements by `movement = map[character] - curLocation`.